joseph-x-li/fb-duolingo/README.md

 Dear Konwoo,

-Please do your Duolingo Lessons
+Please do your Duolingo lessons.

 Sincerely,
 The Duolingo Owl